PandaGongfu/dsp/statistics/9-2-resampling.md

 >> pvalue for pregnancy length: 0.164
 pvalue for birth weight: 0.0
-There pvalues are very close to those under the permutation model.
+These pvalues are very close to those under the permutation model.
 So using resampling does not appear to have a significant effect on the results.
 ![resampling cdf](img/resample.png)
 The CDF graph also looks similar.